 The Table shown at Appendix B sets out the agreed scheme of delegation of decisions and functions to Licensing Committee, sub-committees and officers.
-This form of delegation is without prejudice to officers referring an application to a sub-committee, or to Full Committee, or Committee to Full Council, if considered appropriate in the circumstances of any particular case.
+This form of delegation is without prejudice to officers referring an application to a sub-committee, or to the Licensing Committee, or to Full Council, if considered appropriate in the circumstances of any particular case.